vassilych/cscs/CscsMcp/README.md

 doing even though compiled code is never run, because it means a stranger's *interpreted* script is also denied network and disk by the kernel, not only by the allowlist.

-> Built and unit-tested for the file-IO contract, but the Win32 AppContainer/Job path itself could
-> not be exercised on the (macOS) build machine.
-Validate on the server with the self-check below
-> before relying on it; until then leave `Isolation` at `none`.
+Running on the production server since 2026-09-24: normal runs, classes and exceptions, the time, memory and recursion limits, the .NET escape attempt, `explain_cscs` (Roslyn inside the container) and four parallel runs all behave as without isolation.

-**1. Grant the AppContainer (`ALL_APPLICATION_PACKAGES`) the two accesses it needs.** Once, after
+**1. Grant the AppContainer (`ALL_APPLICATION_PACKAGES`) the two accesses it needs.**
-publishing:
+`install-cscs.ps1` does this on every install; by hand it is:

 ```powershell
 icacls C:\Services\CscsMcp\sandbox /grant "*S-1-15-2-1:(OI)(CI)(RX)"